Turtlebox vs EcoXgear Defender

 When it comes to on-speaker controls, the Defender has a more comprehensive control panel than the Turtlebox.
 The Turtlebox still covers the most vital controls, such as track skipping and volume, but ecoXgear has gone all-out with 9 on-speaker buttons, including an EQ toggle, perhaps the most powerful addition.

 The buttons feel as though they’re both made from the same durable rubber, and both speakers have backlighting on the buttons.
-The Defender’s backlighting turns off automatically until you press a button though, when it then comes on for a few seconds.
+The Defender’s backlighting turns off automatically until you press a button, though, and it then comes on for a few seconds.
 The Turtlebox backlighting is constant, making it easier to find the buttons in the dark.

 Here’s how the two speakers stack up: